jonathanpangg/jiffyjobs/README.md

 - `frontend/src/components` - to see our components

 ## Built With
-This webapp was built with
+This webapp was built with:
 - React.js
 - Node.js
 - Express.js